 What's the minimum amount I need for a down payment?

 To purchase a primary residence (the one you live in), you'll need at least a 20% down payment.
 For a vacation home, you'll need at least a 25% down payment.

 What type of property can I finance?

-Capital One can help you get a mortgage for owner-occupied properties (your primary residence) and vacation homes.
-These include single family homes, town homes, condos, and co-ops in New York.
+Capital One can help you get a mortgage on your primary residence.
+These include single family homes, town homes, condos, multi-units (2, 3, or 4 units) and co-ops in New York.
+For vacation homes, these include single family homes, town homes, condos, and co-ops in New York.
 We can also help you get a mortgage for investment (rental) properties.
-These include single family homes and town homes.
-We cannot consider applications for leaseholds, mobile or manufactured homes, log homes, dwellings with two or more units, condotels, timeshares, properties greater than 10 acres, unimproved land, or trust-owned properties not held in a family trust.
+These include single family homes, town homes, condos, and multi-units (2, 3, or 4 units).
+We cannot consider applications for leaseholds, mobile or manufactured homes, log homes, condotels, timeshares, properties greater than 15 acres, unimproved land, or trust-owned properties not held in a family trust.

 How long can I lock my rate?

 Once you apply for an Adjustable Rate or Fixed Rate Mortgage, our rate guarantee will automatically lock your rate for 60 days if you are purchasing or refinancing a home – for FREE.
 This rate guarantee means you'll be protected if rates go up.

 What are Closing Costs?

 We incur expenses when processing your loan, such as appraising the value of your home and checking your credit; these are third party fees that must be paid at closing.
 The first page of the Home Equity application can estimate these costs based on your specific details.
 If you are reviewing offers from other banks, use these estimated costs to compare and make sure you're getting the best deal.

 What are points?